Azerbaijan in the High Middle Ages: The meaning of the word

-Atabeg, Atabek, or Atabey is a heritable title of nobility of Turkic and Persian origins, indicating a governor of a nation or province, who was subordinate to a monarch and charged with raising the crown prince.It is a combination of two Turkish words – “ata”-father and “bey”-lord, leader.They were known as “Great Atabaks” (atābakān-e aʿẓam) of Sultan of Iraqi Seljuks and controlled the sultans from 1160 to 1181.
+Atabeg, Atabek, or Atabey is a heritable title of nobility of Turkic Origin indicating a governor of a nation or province, who was subordinate to a monarch and charged with raising the crown prince.It is a combination of two Turkish words – “ata”-father and “bey”-lord, leader.They were known as “Great Atabaks” (atābakān-e aʿẓam) of Sultan of Iraqi Seljuks and controlled the sultans from 1160 to 1181.

 History

 Shams ad-Din Eldiguz (1136-1175)

 According to Minorsky, the Sultan of Iraqi Seljuks, Ghiyath ad-Din Mas'ud, gave Seljuq province of Arran (amongst others) to Kipchak slave Shamseddin Eldeniz (Eldiguz) as iqta in 1137.
 Eldegiz chose Barda as his residence, and attracted the local emirs to his camp.

 The state's power base was centered around Nakhchivan and would focus on Georgia.
 It expanded to Arran and took control of from Baylagan to Shamkir.
 He made himself virtually independent ruler of what is the modern-day Republic of Azerbaijan by 1146.
 His marriage to the Mumine Khatun enabled him to intervene in the dynasty dispute between the Seljuk sultans of Iraq, which began after Masud's death in 1152.
 Eldiguz, in alliance with Ahmadili atabeg (Ahmadilis) Arslan Aba, waged war against Sultan Muhammad II and maintained this alliance until 1156.

 Eldeniz had married the widow of the Seljuq ruler Toghrïl II and proclaimed Great Atabeg (guardian) of his stepson, Arslanshah in 1161 and became the main protector of the Sultan's government.
 He obtained Arran amongst others, and turned numerous local rulers into his vassals.

-Eldeniz appointed his eldest son Muhammad Jahan Pahlavan as the sultan’s emir-hajib and his second son Gizil Arslan as the supreme commander of the sultan’s army.
+Eldeniz appointed his eldest son Muhammad Jahan Pahlavan as the sultan's emir-hajib and his second son Gizil Arslan as the supreme commander of the sultan's army.

 In 1161, during the reign of King George, Georgian troops captured the city of Ani ruled by Shaddadids, and then attacked the city of Ganja in the territory of Arran.
 In 1163, Eldeniz defeated Georgian troops and Shaddadids became a vassal of Eldeniz about 10 years.
-Campaigns against Georgians continued in 1174-1175.
+Campaigns against Georgians continued in 1174–1175.
 After the death of Shamsaddin Eldaniz in Nakhchivan in 1175, his son Muhammad Jahan Pahlavan succeeded him.